-We're well into February already, and with the SPAA's 90th Annual Dinner just a couple of weeks away, there seems to be no let-up in world events and challenges.
-The Coronavirus outbreak wasn't even on the horizon when I wrote my last column, yet now - along with last week's terrible Streatham street attack, and the COP26 Glasgow climate conference row - the constant stream of world and local news seems to grab more time and energy every day, at work and during precious time off.
+As we head into March, there seems to be no let-up in world events and challenges.
+The Coronavirus outbreak wasn't even on the horizon when I wrote my last column, yet now the constant stream of world and local news seems to grab more time and energy every day, at work and during precious time off.
 Travel agents and operators, as we always do, are rising to the challenges - helping and reassuring business and leisure travel customers through the Coronavirus disruption, while still working hard through a busy Peaks and early-booking period.
 Time seems to pass faster every year, but it's also ever more precious - so taking the opportunity to slow down, pause and relax occasionally is productive, not time wasted.

 Meanwhile, we're making steady progress with our plans to partner with the Planetarra Foundation - hopefully, you were able to take a look at the introductory information and links I sent out recently.
 When you think about it, it makes real sense for travel providing businesses - such as travel agencies, tour operators, cruise lines and airlines - to work together to offset the unavoidable effects on the environment of what we do, by maximising the added-value we create - satisfied leisure travellers who are motivated to explore more.